apache/streampipes/cli/README.md

 * Docker >= 17.06.0
 * Docker-Compose >= 1.17.0 (Compose file format: 3.4)
-* On Windows hosts: GitBash
+* For Windows Developer: GitBash only

 Tested on: **macOS**, **Linux**, **Windows***)

-> **NOTE**: *) If you're using Windows the CLI only works in combination with GitBash - PowerShell won't work.
+> **NOTE**: *) If you're using Windows the CLI only works in combination with GitBash - CMD, PowerShell won't work.

 ## Usage: Along dev life-cycle